With Blackouts, California's Electric Car Owners Are Finding New Ways To Charge Up

 Lawrence Levee's evacuation call came at 4 a.m.
 The Getty fire was just a few miles away.
 He and all of his Mandeville Canyon neighbors needed to evacuate.

 He grabbed what he could and threw it into his bright blue electric Chevy Bolt.
-His car battery only charged halfway, but that left him with plenty of power to make a quick getaway and then some.
+His car battery was only charged halfway, but that left him with plenty of power to make a quick getaway and then some.

 But after driving around the next day, running errands in an area he didn't know well, he was in a pickle.
 He couldn't find a charging station.
 And he had 25 miles left to his tank.